 Growing flame violets (Episcia cupreata) is a great way to add color to an indoor space.
 Episcia flame violet houseplants have attractive, velvety foliage and flowers similar to their cousin, the African violet.
-Episcia flame violet care is not complicated when you understand the basics.
+Episcia flame violet care isn't complicated when you understand the basics.
 Your reward is an elegant, indoor flowering specimen.

 Flame Violet Plant Info

 There are several cultivars of the flame violet plant.
 Many trail down the sides of hanging baskets.
-North and South American natives, foliage of Episcia flame violet houseplants is green to bronze, red or even chocolate.
-Oval shaped leaves may have silvery edges, veins or margins.
-Their habit is low-growing and they flower in colors of red, pink, orange, yellow, lavender, or white throughout the year.
+North and South American natives, foliage of Episcia flame violet houseplants is green to bronze, red, or even chocolate.
+Oval shaped leaves may have silvery edges, veins, or margins.
+Their habit is low-growing, and they flower in colors of red, pink, orange, yellow, lavender, or white throughout the year.

 Episcia Flame Violet Care

 Plant the flame violet plant in well-draining soil and place it where humidity is high.
 The velvety leaves of Episcia flame violet houseplants do not take well to misting or any contact with water.
 Instead, provide humidity with a pebble tray, a small decorative fountain, or a humidifier in the area.
 As with most houseplants, indoor humidity is a challenge in winter, but high humidity greatly improves plant appearance when growing flame violets.